 Sortability and recyclability evolve over time depending on the types of packaging put on the market and the new technologies introduced in sorting and recycling systems.

 To monitor such developments and periodically update the list of reduced CAC packaging, CONAI established at the outset a specific Permanent Technical Assessment Committee which, also with the support of industry experts, proposes to the Board possible changes to the reduced CAC category lists.

 The Permanent Technical Assessment Committee consists of four CONAI directors: two packaging producer representatives and two user representatives.

 All the information concerning the declaration forms is available in the “CONAI Guide”, published annually.

 Who to contact for clarification

-A specific “FAQ” section has been created, dedicated to the topic in question, which can be reached directly through the following link, in order to publish the Conai clarifications regarding the main questions formulated by companies and associations.
+A specific “FAQ” section has been created, dedicated to the topic in question, in order to publish the Conai clarifications regarding the main questions formulated by companies and associations.

 For any further clarification, and to submit dubious cases, please fill in the online form on our website in the “Contact us” section, selecting “Diversified Contribution” from the list of topics or contact the Toll-free Number 800337799.